Frozen Shoulder and Menopause: What is the Estrogen-Collagen Link?

 Joint health is supported by several hormones, including estrogen.
 And while it’s best known as a reproductive hormone, estrogen also plays a key role in maintaining joint health, in part because it helps regulate collagen production.

 Collagen is a structural protein that supports healthy skin, ligaments, tendons, and joints.
-Put simply, healthy collagen levels help joints move smoothly and stay resilient.
+Put simply, healthy collagen levels help joints move smoothly.

 So, where does estrogen enter the picture?
 Joint tissues contain estrogen receptors, meaning estrogen directly influences how collagen is produced and how joint tissues are maintained and repaired.
 During perimenopause and menopause, as estrogen levels fluctuate and eventually decline, collagen production also decreases.